-Here at EWPS, staff have been looking at the five ways to wellbeing and thinking about how we can use them to have a positive influence on our own wellbeing.
+Here at EWPS, staff have been looking at the five ways to wellbeing.

 Five ways to wellbeing